-The school library houses more than 1,200 books and periodicals on a wide variety of maritime subjects.
-It is open during school hours.
+The school library houses more than 1,200 books and periodicals-all catalogued and fully searchable-on a wide variety of maritime subjects.
+It is open during school hours, and available online.
 The school's Learning Resource System materials are integrated into the school's curriculum and program requirements as a mechanism to enhance the educational process and to facilitate positive learning outcomes for students.
 NWSWB provides learning resource materials that are commensurate with the level of education provided and appropriate to the courses of study in sufficient quantity and scope to meet the educational objectives of each program.
 In addition, the library offers computers, books, internet/WiFi access, and research assistance.
 Students will obtain a Jefferson County Public Library card upon enrollment which gives access to two special maritime collections.
 Students will be trained to locate and use information through the learning resource system.